 Personal questions – the “easy” start

 Typical interview process for desktop support job starts with screening (personal) questions.
-We can interview you online, over the phone, or in-person in this stage.
+We can interview you online, over the phone, or in-person.

 Typically we will screen out fifty percent of applicants in this stage, or more (unless we received only a handful of applications), so you should definitely not underestimate the screening questions.
-Some of the questions we commonly use:
+Some of the questions we commonly use (click a question to see sample answers and longer analysis of a particular questions):

 - Why do you want to work for us, and not somewhere else?